RosettaCommons/demos/protocol_capture/2015/MPddG/README.txt

           An example ddG script for a specific application case (predicting OmpLA ddGs for comparison with experimental values from Moon & Fleming, 2011) is provided here in predict_OmpLA_ddG.py

+          This script can be run with no arguments using the following command:

+            ./predict_OmpLA_ddG.py

-    (2) Large Scale ddG predictions with the RosettaMP Framework
+    (2) Large Scale ddG predictions with the RosettaMP Framework Here, we describe the steps to run the MPddG protocol, incorporating both repacking and pH effects.
+Additional options are described in the documentation above.
+Here, we also use OmpLA as an example:

-## Steps for Running each Protocol ##
-Here, we describe the steps required to run the MP_ddG protocol.
-As an example, all steps use the PDB 1qd6:

-  (1) OmpLA Example: To run the membrane ddG application for the ompLA example, run the following command
-      (no arguments).
-Inside this script is also instructions for how to include the membrane framework in a general PyRosetta script:

-		./compute_ompLA_ddG.py

-	  The ddGs are in the log output printed to the screen.

-  (2) General Script: Use the general case script to run the MP_ddG application for a general case.
-      Here, you will need to specify the input PDB, spanfile, output file name containing predicted ddGs, residue number to mutate, and optionally the mutant you are interested in.
-Run the following command line:
+        Here, you will need to specify the input PDB, spanfile, and residue position to mutate.
+By default, ddGs to all canonical residues will be computed.
+A specific ddG of mutation can be computed using the flag --mut <AA>.
+Here, we also specify a repack radius of 8.0A.
+This means all residues within 8A of the mutant position are repacked.
+We also specify the pH at which predictions are carried out.

-		./compute_ddG.py -p inputs/1qd6_tr_C.pdb -s inputs/1qd6_tr_C.span -o ddGs_ompLA.txt -r 181

- 	  The flags are:
- 	  -p <input pdb file>
-	  -s <input spanfile>
-	  -o <output filename with predicted ddGs>
-	  -r <residue number to mutate: this is pose residue numbering, so it's always safer to renumber your input PDB starting from 1 before running this script> -m <optional: one-letter-code of amino acid to mutate into.
-For instance: for the 'L5A' mutation it would be 'A'>

-	  The columns in the output file are: amino acid, mutant score, native score, ddG.
-      Running the script multiple times with the same output file will APPEND to the file and not overwrite it.
+        This application can be run using the following command line:

+        ./predict_ddG.py --in_pdb --in_span inputs/1qd6_tr_C.span --res 181 --repack_radius 8.0 --include_pH true --pH_value 4.0

 ## Example Outputs

-  1. The compute_OmpLA_ddG.py script will write a list of mutations and ddG values to standard output.
+  1. The predict_OmpLA_ddG.py script will write a list of mutations and ddG values to an output file.
+The columns in the file are residu position, mutant amino acid (1-letter code) and predicted ddG

-  2. The compute_ddG.py script will write ddGs for each mutation to a file.
-This file, ddG_ompLA.txt, is included for OmpLA in example_outputs/
+     An example is provided in example_outputs/OmpLA_predicted_ddGds_specific.out

+  2. The predict_ddG.py script will create two output files:
+       = A list of mutations and their predicted ddGs.
+The columns in this file are pdb name, mutant amino acid, mutant score, native score, ddG.
+An example is provided in

+          example_outputs/OmpLA_predicted_ddGds_general.out

+      = A breakdown of each ddG by Rosetta score term (weighted).
+An example output file is provided in

+          example_outputs/OmpLA_ddG_breakdown.sc

+** For all scripts - running multiple times with the same output path specified will APPEND to the file and not overwrite it

 ## Additional References ##
 1. Chaudhury S, Lyskov S, Gray JJ (2010) PyRosetta: a script-based interface for implementing molecular modeling algorithms using Rosetta.

 2. Moon CP, Fleming KG (2011) Side-chain hydrophobicity scale derived from transmembrane protein folding into lipid bilayers.
 Proc Natl Acad Sci.

+3. Kellogg, Elizabeth H., Leaver-Fay A, and Baker D. “Role of Conformational Sampling in Computing Mutation-Induced Changes in Protein Structure and Stability.”
+Proteins 79, no. 3 (March 2011): 830–38. doi:10.1002/prot.22921.

+4. Kilambi, KP, and Gray JJ.
+“Rapid Calculation of Protein pKa Values Using Rosetta.”
+Biophysical Journal 103, no. 3 (August 8, 2012): 587–95. doi:10.1016/j.bpj.2012.06.044.